aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 ### Inserting a Floating (Absolutely Positioned) Image

-This example inserts a floating image from a file or URL at a specified position and size.
+The following code example shows how to insert a floating image from a file or URL at a specified position and size:

 {{< highlight python >}}
 doc = aw.Document()